- Ideal to grow if you like cooking spicy Thai dishes.

 - Thin the seedlings or transplant leaving 38 cm between plants

-Growing Basil using Hydroponics or Aquaponics
+Ideal for growing using Hydroponics or Aquaponics

 Basil is one of the most popular herbs to grow using hydroponics – as it will be ready to be harvested quicker than planted in soil.